Original Medicare (Parts A & B): Part A: Home Health Services

 Medicare covers home health services under Part A and/or Part B. Medicare covers medically necessary part-time or intermittent skilled nursing care, physical therapy, speech-language pathology services, or continued occupational therapy services.
 Home health services may also include medical social services, part-time or intermittent home health aide services, durable medical equipment, and medical supplies for use at home.

-"Part-time or intermittent" means your loved one may be able to get skilled nursing care and home health aide services if they are [rovided for less than 8 hours each day or less than 28 hours each week (or up to 35 hours a week in some limited situations).
+"Part-time or intermittent" means you or your loved one may be able to get skilled nursing care and home health aide services if they are provided for less than 8 hours each day or less than 28 hours each week (or up to 35 hours a week in some limited situations).

-A provider must see your loved one face-to-face before certifying that they need home health services.
+A provider must see you or your loved one face-to-face before certifying that home health services are needed.
 A provider must order the care, and a Medicare-certified home health agency must provide it.

-Medicare covers home health services as long as your loved one needs part-time or intermittent skilled services and as long as they are "homebound," which means:
+Medicare covers home health services as long as you or your loved one needs part-time or intermittent skilled services and as long as they are "homebound," which means:

 Go to all guides